cwwang1979/TR-MAMIL_EndometrialCancer_Subtype_TMB/README.md

 else:
     raise NotImplementedError
 ```
 Then in a terminal run:
 ```
 CUDA_VISIBLE_DEVICES=0 python eval_mtl_concat.py --drop_out --k 1 --models_exp_code folder_1_s1 --save_exp_code folder_1_s1_eval --split all --task dummy_mtl_concat  --results_dir results --data_root_dir FEATURES_DIRECTORY

 ```
+set the '--models_exp_code' with the saved model from the training part.

 ## License
 This extension to the Caffe library is released under a creative commons license, which allows for personal and research use only.
 For a commercial license please contact Prof Ching-Wei Wang.
 You can view a license summary here: